-Another reason why job picture not so good - job creation by businesses Is down significantly in past 7 - 8 years.
+Another reason why job picture not so good - job creation by businesses Is down significantly in past 10 years.
 Less innovation and risk taking is part of problem.
-My opinion - this is due to uncertainty and lack of confiden in the future direction of the country/economy. - and, too much regulation Again - lack of leadership from White House and Congress
+My opinion - this is due to uncertainty and lack of confidence in the future direction of the country/economy. - and, too much regulation Again - lack of leadership from White House and Congress - neither Has demonstrated an understanding of the problems or solutions

-Unemployment rate keeps coming down - but, nearly 7 million remain "underemployed" - working part time, but want full time jobs real incomes have been shrinking for the past 20 years
+Unemployment rate keeps coming down - but, nearly 7 million remain "underemployed" - working part time, but want full time jobs real incomes have been shrinking for the past 20 years And the reason is probably tied to productivity - here is good article On the subject